torchsmoke/Python3-Wheels/README.md

 This command installs all dependencies of Pytorch.
  3. Change to the folder where you want to download Pytorch. (`cd PATH`)
  4. Run `git clone --recursive https://github.com/pytorch/pytorch`.
+ 5. Run `git submodule update --init --recursive`
- 5. Run `cd pytorch`.
+ 6. Run `cd pytorch`.
- 6. Run `export NO_CUDA=1`
+ 7. Run `export NO_CUDA=1`
 `export NO_DISTRIBUTED=1`
 `export NO_MKLDNN=1`
 `export NO_NNPACK=1`
 `export NO_QNNPACK=1`.
 This command sets the environment variables.
- 6. Run `python3 setup.py sdist bdist_wheel`.
+ 8. Run `python3 setup.py sdist bdist_wheel`.
 This command takes a **few** hours.
- 7. Look in the new subfolder "dist" for a file with the extension ".whl".
+ 9. Look in the new subfolder "dist" for a file with the extension ".whl".
 Copy the path and run `pip3 install PATH`.
- 8. You can import Pytorch with `import torch`.
+ 10. You can import Pytorch with `import torch`.